AdultEdTech

 Explores digital learning in adult education as a dynamic system, using the Community of Inquiry framework to examine how presence emerges, adapts, and sometimes breaks under real-world conditions.

-In adult education, digital learning isn’t just a format.
-It’s a system shaped by constraints—time, technology, competing responsibilities, and uneven participation.
-These aren’t edge cases.
-They are the conditions the system operates within.
+In adult education, digital learning is a system shaped by constraints—time, technology, competing responsibilities, and uneven participation.
+These aren’t edge cases, but everyday conditions the system operates within.

-That’s where the Community of Inquiry (CoI) framework becomes more useful—if we shift how we think about it.
+That’s where the Community of Inquiry (CoI) framework has more range than it’s typically given—if we shift how we think about it.

-CoI is typically presented as three components: teaching presence, social presence, and cognitive presence (Garrison et al. 2000).
+CoI is typically presented as three components: teaching presence, social presence, and cognitive presence (Garrison et al., 2000; Garrison & Arbaugh, 2007).
 In theory, they’re distinct yet interconnected.
-In practice—especially in adult education—they’re tightly interdependent.
+In practice—especially in adult education—I'd argue they’re tightly interdependent.

 They move together

-When learners can’t attend synchronously, teaching presence shifts into how well a course is structured asynchronously.
+When learners can’t attend synchronously—whether by design or by circumstance—teaching presence shifts in proportion to how well a course is structured and facilitated for asynchronous learning.

-When participation is inconsistent, social presence isn’t just discussion—it’s how learners experience continuity across interruptions.
+When participation is inconsistent, social presence describes how learners experience continuity through interruptions.

 And cognitive presence—the actual process of meaning-making—emerges from how those other two hold up under pressure.

-In other words, these presences don’t just exist in a course.
+In other words, these presences exist in a course—and actively respond to conditions.

 A systems view